Kobe Harborland 神戸ハーバーランド

 Kobe Harborland opened in 1992 and quickly became the city's center for events and shopping

-The main mall, Umie, features over 225 stores
+The main mall, Umie, features many stores

 Harborland is home to one of Japan's five museums dedicated to the classic character Anpanman